Low energy limit for the resolvent of some fibered boundary operators: Fredholm fibered boundary Dirac operators

 and acting on the sections of the spinor bundle $\cS$ over $\cC$.
 If $\psi$ is a section of $\cS|_{\{1\}\times Y}$, let $\overline{\psi}\in\CI(\cC;\cS)$ be the section obtained by parallel transport of $\psi$ along geodesics emanating from the tip of the cone.
 This induces a decomposition

 By \cite[Proposition~2.5]{Chou}, the Dirac operator takes the form

-in terms of this decomposition, where $c$ is Clifford multiplication by $x^2\frac{\pa}{\pa x}$ and $\eth_Y^{\cS}$ is the Dirac operator on $(Y,g_Y)$ acting on sections of $\cS|_{\{1\}\times Y}$.
+in terms of this decomposition, where $h=\dim Y$, $c$ is Clifford multiplication by $x^2\frac{\pa}{\pa x}$ (which corresponds to the $c$ of \eqref{dt.8b}) and $\eth_Y^{\cS}$ is the Dirac operator on $(Y,g_Y)$ acting on sections of $\cS|_{\{1\}\times Y}$.
 If we twist the spinor bundle by a Euclidean vector bundle $\cW$ with orthogonal connection, there is a corresponding twisted Dirac operator $\eth^{\cS\otimes \cW}_{\cC}$.
 We will suppose that $\cW$ is constructed geometrically from $(\cC, g_{\cC})$ and the spin structure, or else that it is the pull-back of a Euclidean vector bundle with orthogonal connection on $Y$.

 Again, parallel transport along geodesics emanating from the tip of the cone induces a decomposition

 in terms of which \eqref{do.2} is replaced by